-HONOLULU — The Hawaii House has approved a $12.1 billion state budget for the next fiscal year, meeting a legislative deadline to pass a budget bill on to the Senate.
+HONOLULU — The Hawaii House approved a $12.1 billion state budget Wednesday for the next fiscal year, meeting a legislative deadline to pass a budget bill on to the Senate.

-The state Council on Revenues says the money the state expects to reel in over the next five years may be lower than expected.
+The state Council on Revenues said the money the state expects to reel in over the next five years may be lower than expected.

 The state had smaller gains in visitor arrivals than it expected, said Rep. Scott Nishimoto.